Home

 Visitor Feedback

-Links to
+Links to other sites

 About Us

-seems like any other retail store in the Mille Lacs Lake area.
+From its small storefront on Main Street, Someday Isle seems like any other retail store in the Mille Lacs Lake area.
 Once inside, however, what makes it unique becomes apparent.

-| Depot Studios, the parent entity, is organized exclusively for charitable, scientific and educational purposes; more specifically to build self-sufficiency, enhance educational and employment opportunities for all residents, poor and disadvantaged adults, children, and the disabled, in the Mille Lacs Lake area of Minnesota.
+Depot Studios, the parent entity, is organized exclusively for charitable, scientific and educational purposes; more specifically to build self-sufficiency, enhance educational and employment opportunities for all residents, poor and disadvantaged adults, children, and the disabled, in the Mille Lacs Lake area of Minnesota.

-Depot Studios is promoting Green Tourism and Farmers’ Market projects as part of selling local produce to local people, one proven way to create economic benefits for small towns. | Someday Isle is the retail leg of this creative table.
+Someday Isle is the retail leg of this creative table.
 It provides space for vendors to sell their wares.
 All vendors are locally based.
 This includes the corridor between Sandstone and Onamia.

 Vendors accept an initial member investment, which provides them with 100 percent of the profit from retail sale of their items.
-The items for sale at Someday Isle are as diverse as the vendors themselves, providing a wide array of items. | The Creative Center
+The items for sale at Someday Isle are as diverse as the vendors themselves, providing a wide array of items.

-provides art and craft classes for the community as a whole as well as allows local artists space as needed to work on their own projects by providing artists access to materials, a place to work and a space to sell their creations.
+The Creative Center provides art and craft classes for the community as a whole as well as allows local artists space as needed to work on their own projects by providing artists access to materials, a place to work and a space to sell their creations.
 In return, participating artists donate their time, give classes and become mentors in their area of expertise.
 This gives the artists high visibility in the community and raises the community's awareness of the arts, which benefits both the artist and the community.

-| The Production Site, located at the back of the retail store, is a place to create opportunity.
+The Production Site, located at the back of the retail store, is a place to create opportunity.
 Here, sewing machines and weaving looms are used to produce products that range from rugs, wall hangings, scarves, and visors, to fanny bags.
 All income generated in the Production Site is used to offset the cost of running the building.

-Also, low-income community members are recruited to help generate their own income by producing products and selling them at Someday Isle. |
+Also, low-income community members are recruited to help generate their own income by producing products and selling them at Someday Isle.

 Mission Statement